Skip to main content

 Spotlight on Back Pain

-Ge discovered that the most common fibromyalgia pain points are not even included in the tender point exam.
+Ge discovered that the most common fibromyalgia trigger points are not even included in the old tender point exam.
 In particular, the quadratus lumborum in the low back contains the highest incidence of MTPs (72 percent) in fibromyalgia.
 This is also the most common muscle for latent MTPs in healthy people.

 For more info on MTPs and treatment methods, see our section on Muscle Pain Relief.

-Fibromyalgia Tender and Trigger Point References
+Fibromyalgia Tender & Trigger Point References

 1. Ge HY, et al. Arthritis Res Ther 13(2):R48, Mar 22, 2011.
-Free Journal Report
+Free Article

-2. Ge HY, et al. J Pain 11(7):644-51, 2010.
-Free Journal Report
+3. Ge HY, et al. J Pain 11(7):644-51, 2010.
+Free Article

-3. Alonso-Blanco C, Fernandez-de-las-Penas C, et al. Clin J Pain 27(5):405-13, 2011.
-Abstract
+4. Alonso-Blanco C, Fernandez-de-las-Penas C, et al. Clin J Pain 27(5):405-13, 2011.
+Free Abstract